jftorresp/Somnia-iOS/README.md

 #### Build & Run
 1. After installing the pods, open Xcode and hit `command B` to Build the app.
+2. Select a device in the emulator on the top-left corner of Xcode (preferably iPhone 11) or connect your iOS device to install the app on it.
-2. Then hit `command R`or the 'play' button to run the app.
+3. Then hit `command R`or the 'play' button to run the app.
-3. Congratulations your app is running!
+4. Congratulations your app is running!

 ## Contribute